Elmina Castle: Construction of the castle

 Elmina Castle viewed from the sea in 1572, by Georg Braun.
 Notice Portuguese ships in the foreground and African houses/town shown in the left-hand corner and in various areas around the fort.

 Trade between Elmina and Portugal grew throughout the decade following the establishment of the trading post under Gomes.
-In 1481, the recently crowned João II decided to build a fort on the coast in order to ensure the protection of this trade, which was once again held as a royal monopoly.
-King João sent all of the materials needed to build the fort on ten caravels and two transport ships.
+In 1481, the recently crowned John II decided to build a fort on the coast in order to ensure the protection of this trade, which was once again held as a royal monopoly.
+King John II sent all of the materials needed to build the fort on ten caravels and two transport ships.
 The supplies, which included everything from heavy foundation stones to roof tiles, were sent in pre-fitted form, along with provisions for six hundred men.
 Under the command of Diogo de Azambuja, the fleet set sail on 12 December 1481 and arrived at Elmina, in a village called Of Two Parts a little over a month later, on 19 January 1482.
 Some historians note that Christopher Columbus was among those to make the voyage to the Gold Coast with this fleet.

 Upon arrival, Azambuja contracted a Portuguese trader, who had lived at Elmina for some time, to arrange and interpret an official meeting with the local chief, Kwamin Ansah, interpreted from the Portuguese, "Caramansa."
 Azambuja told the chief of the great advantages in building a fort, including protection from the very powerful king of Portugal.
 During the meeting, Azambuja and Chief Kwamin Ansah both participated in a massive peace ritual that included a feast, musicians, and many participants, both Portuguese and native.